 A new six-week immersive introduction to the world of arts festivals, event production and inclusive arts practice.

-The intensive six-week programme will include:
+The intensive six-week programme included:

 - Practical skills workshops with leading figures from arts organisations and the event production sector